 It’s obvious that the being-in-a-cloud situation has really affected this place.
 There’s a feeling of dampness everywhere, and the carpet squelches with every footstep you take.

 There weren’t many other people inside the building when we visited, and the atmosphere was mildly spooky; it felt like being in a ruined version of The Shining’s hotel, and would be the perfect location for filming a horror movie.
 I would definitely not be up for visiting at nighttime…or alone.

 The Tale of the Princess and the Shepherd Boy

 Ironically once the security guard presence was gone, the hotel started attracting many a visitor, so all the glass from the windows was taken out in an attempt at damage control from broken shards to intrepid explorers.
 This means that once you get into the the individual hotel bedrooms on the upper floors, the views which once would have been scuppered by layers of grime on the glass are now completely open to the outdoors.
 We were lucky enough to visit on a crazily clear day, and were able to see right the way down from the rim of the luscious green crater to the two lakes below.

-Legend has it that the green lake and the blue lake of Sete Cidades were formed from the tears of a princess and a shepherd boy.
-Pretty cool, you’ve got to admit.
+The story goes that the green lake and the blue lake of Sete Cidades were formed from the tears of a princess and a shepherd boy.

 Antília was a young princess who in classic princess style was an absolute beaut and all round good lass.
 (You never get ugly old princesses in fairy stories, do you?)
 Her father the King had become oddly possessive after the Queen died, and decided the princess was so exquisitely wonderful that she was forbidden from leaving the castle grounds.
 Princess Antília was having none of it, so with the help of her nurse she began to sneak out every day while the king was having his siesta.
 She was drawn to the sound of a shepherd playing a flute in the hills, and would go back every day to listen to his music.